Best Jobs for Graduates With a Psychology Degree

-Salary Information and Job Outlook: Social workers earned an average of $49,470, according to the BLS.
-The BLS estimated that jobs for social workers would grow by 16% through 2026, much faster than the average for all occupations.
+Salary Information and Job Outlook: Social workers earned an average of $50,470, according to the BLS.
+The BLS estimates that jobs for social workers will grow by 11% through 2028, much faster than the average for all occupations.

 4. Management Trainee

 Psychology graduates acquire knowledge in areas like motivation, personality, and industrial/organizational psychology that can help them supervise and motivate staff as a management trainee.
 Their interpersonal and communication skills can enable them to interview, train, and evaluate staff.
 Problem-solving abilities can help them analyze performance issues and develop strategies to improve productivity.

 Most mid- to large-sized companies have management training programs.
 They often recruit through colleges, so check with your career office for opportunities to interview on campus and through career fairs.
 Google "management trainee" and or search Indeed.com using the same phrase to see some examples.

 Salary and Job Outlook Information: Glassdoor estimates that entry-level salaries for management trainees average about $50,976.
 The BLS expects management jobs opportunities to expand by about 7% through 2028, faster than the average rate of growth for all occupations.

 The insight into consumer motivations and preferences that psychology majors possess can help salespeople frame their product/service pitches with the right angles.
 Interpersonal skills help put customers at ease, and verbal skills help psych majors convey clear messages about products or services.